 All type of pay is impacted, even compensation received as a result of pursuing a master's degree or obtaining additional academic credentials.
-The 3 percent cap/limit also applies to cost of living increases, stipends paid for extracurricular duties, coaching stipends, seniority payments, promotions (teacher to principal), overtime compensation, National Board Certified Teacher (NBCT) stipends and other duties that directly enhance the education of the students.
-In short, any pensionable compensation is applied to the 3 percent cap/limit.
+The 3 percent limit also applies to cost of living increases, stipends paid for extracurricular duties, coaching stipends, seniority payments, promotions (teacher to principal), overtime compensation, National Board Certified Teacher (NBCT) stipends and other duties that directly enhance the education of the students.
+It is the truth to say that the 3 percent limitation is a disincentive for school districts to offer any increase in compensation above 3 percent regardless of whether the educator goes the extra mile to be the best in their field.

 An example: A teacher is hired July 1, 2018 and is 23 years old.
 They could teach for 10 years straight and have received an increase in their compensation of 3% year over year, but in year 10 they could have received an increase of 4% because they became a Nationally Certified Teacher.
 The teacher leaves after their 10 years in 2028.
 They are not eligible to receive an unreduced pension until 44 years (age 67) after they began their 10 years of service as an educator.
-So, in this scenario a school district will receive a pension payment bill 44 years after they hired this teacher, thus exhibiting why it is a disincentive for school districts to offer any increase in compensation above 3% regardless of what the educator does throughout their career.
+So, in this scenario a school district will receive a pension payment bill 44 years after they hired this teacher, thus exhibiting why it is a disincentive for school districts to offer any increase in compensation above 3% regardless of what the educator does for the betterment of their students throughout their career.